matteoagosti/node-request-caching/README.md

 ### Additional notes

-Right now the TTL is specified in seconds, despite the `Memory` adapter can work with milliseconds resolution.
-I went for it as until `Redis 2.6` will be out, the current `Redis` adapter can't go below second precision; for consistency reasons I preferred to leave everything in seconds.
+Right now the TTL is specified in seconds, despite the `Memory` adapter can work with milliseconds resolution (just pass seconds as a float number).
+I went for it as until `Redis 2.6` will be out, the current `Redis` adapter can't go below seconds precision (if you do that you'll experience an error when storing the key); for consistency reasons I preferred to leave everything in seconds.
 In addition, `Redis` key's expire precision is in the order of half a second (more or less), so pay attention when storing keys with a TTL of 1, as it may happen that when reading them after 1.5 seconds you'll still get the cached entry.